 Venice Osteria and Trattoria – Osteria Carmini

 On our second day in Venice we scouted out the Dorsoduro district.
 This made a pleasant change from the much busier tourist areas of San Polo and San Marco.
 We took a vaporetto to San Basilio and walked from there.
 Around lunchtime, we found the Osteria Carmini down a small alleyway off the Campo Santa Margherita.

 This restaurant has a very warm and cozy feel, and was quite busy with the local workers.
-Here we ate starters of sardines with marinated onions (a Venetian speciality), and mixed meats and prociutto with fresh crispy bread.
+Here we ate starters of sardines with marinated onions (a Venetian speciality), and mixed meats and prosciutto with fresh crispy bread.
 We then shared a pasta vongole.
-This together with a liter carafe of red house wine and sparling water came to €48.
+This together with a liter carafe of red house wine and sparkling water came to €48.

-Food, service and ambience were all very good – We would definately eat here again.
+Food, service and ambiance were all very good – We would definitely eat here again.